UCUCDUH/pols_501_wi16/labs/lab1/lab1.md

 divorce <- import('data/divorce.xlsx')
 ```

+#### Challenge:
-Explore the datasets that we just loaded using some of the functions that we have already seen.
+- Explore the datasets that we just loaded using some of the functions that we have already seen.
 Check if they all have been correctly loaded.

 We observe 2 issues when reading in the `phd` dataset: it has no variable names in the first row, and R believes the datset has only 1 variable.
 Let's read the dataset in using the `read.table()` function of the `utils` package